-B. HPRI and Photography Review and Submittal
+B. Photography Review and Submittal

 - 1. AT&T shall prepare and submit all documentation and photographs to the SHPO in accordance with the requirements of the appended Field Guide. - 2.
-The SHPO will have 30-calendar days from the date of receipt to review and comment on the submittal.
+The SHPO will have 30-calendar days, from the date of receipt, to review and comment on submittal.
 The SHPO will have one review period.
 If the SHPO does not respond within the 30-day review period, AT&T may assume SHPO concurrence. - 3.
-After the 30-day review period, AT&T will address all comments and prepare final HPRI forms and final photograph archive described above in Section I.A.
-AT&T will provide the SHPO with one (1) hard copy and one (1) digital copy of the final HPRI forms and photograph archive.
+After the 30-day review period, AT&T will address all comments and prepare a final photograph archive described above in Section I.A.
+AT&T will provide the SHPO with on (1) hard copy and one (1) digital copy of the final photograph archive.